abichen-980/incubyte/README.md

 If there are multiple negative numbers, show all of them in the exception message, separated by commas.

+PLEASE NOTE:
+CLASS BASED APPROACH WAS THE BEST APPROACH, BUT AS PER THE QUESTION IT WAS ONLY EXPECTING A SIMPLE METHOD.
-PLEASE NOTE: IT NOW ONLY HANDLES ONE CHARECTER DELIMITER.
+IT NOW ONLY HANDLES ONE CHARECTER DELIMITER.